icodesign/dolphin/README.md

       - zh-Hans
 ```

 It means that Dolphin will look for a file named `Localizable.strings` in the `TranditionalXcodeDemo/en.lproj` directory whose format is `Apple Localized Strings`.
-And then translate it to French, Japanese, and Simplified Chinese with `api` translation agent.
+And then translate it to French, Japanese, and Simplified Chinese with the `api` translator.

+For more details on how to write a configuration file, please check the [Configuration](#Configuration) section.

+### Translator

+Dolphin defines an interface for translators to implement, which is responsible for translating source strings into target languages.

+#### api

+The `api` translator is a built-in translator that uses the Dolphin API service to translate strings.
+You need to provide the `baseUrl` to the API endpoint.

-> What is `api` agent here?
-It is a Dolphin API service.
-You can find the related code of the API service (using Next.js as an example) in the [api folder](https://github.com/icodesign/dolphin/tree/main/apps/api/).
+> Related code of the API service (using Next.js as an example) can be found in the [api folder](https://github.com/icodesign/dolphin/tree/main/apps/api/).
 >
 > You can deploy the API service to your own server or managed platforms (like Vercel) and change the `baseUrl` to your server address.
 >
 > Deploy to Vercel with a single click:
 >
 > [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Ficodesign%2Fdolphin&env=OPENAI_API_KEY&envDescription=The%20openai%20api%20key&envLink=https%3A%2F%2Fplatform.openai.com%2Fapi-keys)

->
-> We're working on adding more agents, especially local agents without the need of cloud deployment.
+We're working on adding more agents, especially local translators without the need of cloud deployment.
+PRs are welcome!

-For more details on how to write a configuration file, please check the [Configuration](#Configuration) section.

 ### Running Dolphin